Employees favor work-from-home to fight gas prices

 “I think a hybrid model is always good for companies, and I think half the time during the week would be great to save a little money that way, especially on gas,” Harkins said.

-NewsNation and Decision Desk HQ polled 1,006 registered voters on Sunday and Monday on topics including gas prices, work-from-home policies, President Joe Biden’s performance, abortion and other current events.
+NewsNation and Decision Desk HQ polled 1,006 registered voters on Sunday and Monday on topics including gas prices, work from home policies, President Biden’s performance, abortion and other current events.

-American workers, who got used to working from home during the COVID-19 pandemic, now see remote work as a partial solution to blunt the impact of high gas prices.
-Eighty-six percent of voters favor their company allowing them to work from home to save money on gas, according to the NewsNation poll.
+American workers, who got used to work-from-home during the COVID-19 pandemic, now see remote work as a partial solution to blunt the impact of high gas prices.
+Eight-six percent of voters favor their company allowing them to work from home to save money on gas, according to the NewsNation poll.

 Overall, 63% of Americans favor a government policy mandating employers have a work-from-home option.
 This number varies depending on political affiliation, though the idea is popular no matter what party you prefer: